 Core Emergency Response Plan

-Incident Name
+Incident Name:

-Date / Time Ini tiated:
+Date / Time Initiated:

 Prepared by: Position / Title:

-Personnel Ass signed
+Personnel Assigned ju.

-N lame ICS Pos sition Location
+Name ICS Po sition Location

 Activity Log

 Time Actions

 In the event of an emergency, roadblock locations and road detours will be established.
 The company will initially establish and maintain roadblocks until relieved by highway maintenance contractors or the RCMP.
 Roadblock personnel will be assigned in teams of two, one member to stop approaching traffic, the other will record the information gathered and relay to The Public Safety Group Supervisor.
 The Public Safety Group Supervisor must be continuously updated by Roadblock personnel so that all vehicles entering and exiting the EPZ are accounted for.